Viktor Tsoi: Death

 On 15 August 1990, in Latvia, Tsoi was driving on the Sloka – Talsi highway, near Tukums and Engure.
 At 12:28 p.m., Tsoi died in a car collision.
 The investigation concluded that Tsoi had fallen asleep while driving, possibly due to fatigue.
 He had not consumed alcohol for at least 48 hours before his death.

 At the time he fell asleep, Tsoi was driving at a speed of at least 100 km/h, causing his dark blue Moskvitch-2141 to turn into the oncoming lane and collide with an Ikarus 250 bus, 35 km on the highway from Sloka.
 Tsoi was pronounced dead at the scene.
-Neither the driver or the bus were badly injured or damaged.
-Tsoi's car was completely destroyed, to the point that one of its tires was never found.
+Neither the driver nor the bus were badly injured or damaged.
+Tsoi's car was completely destroyed, to the point that one of its tires were never found.